Chichtou/bingchat_Scraper/README.md

 Prerequisites
 Before running the script, you need to install the required libraries.
 You can install them using the following command:

-bash
-Copy code
-pip install gspread oauth2client selenium beautifulsoup4
+  `pip install gspread oauth2client selenium beautifulsoup4`

 Additionally, you should have the appropriate web driver for Microsoft Edge installed and available in your system's PATH.
 In this code, we are using the Edge web driver.
 Make sure to replace it with the appropriate web driver for your browser if you wish to use a different one.

 Instructions